nondejus/AwesomeUnityCommunity/README.md

 * [Unity Movement AI](https://github.com/antonpantev/unity-movement-ai "") - A Unity library for common movement AI.
 * [A* Pathfinding Project](http://arongranberg.com/astar/) - Lightning fast pathfinding with heavily optimized algorithms and a large feature set.
 * [Astar Pathfinding](https://github.com/wawethewaras/Astar-Pathfinding) - 2D pathfinding for Unity.
+* [UnityAStarNavigation](https://github.com/jeffvella/UnityAStarNavigation) - An A* navigation system for Unity using burst compiled jobs for performance.
 * [Apex Path](https://www.assetstore.unity3d.com/en/#!/content/17943) - Apex Path handles dynamic pathfinding including local avoidance steering and dynamic obstacles. :moneybag:
 * [Crystal AI](https://github.com/igiagkiozis/CrystalAI) - Crystal is a fast, scalable and extensible utility based AI framework for C# and Unity.
 * [Behaviac](https://github.com/Tencent/behaviac) - Is a framework of the game AI development, and it also can be used as a rapid game prototype design tool. behaviac supports the behavior tree, finite state machine and hierarchical task network(BT, FSM, HTN).